 - Ensure that the “about” details align

-Best Practice: Scan + approve jobs
+Scan + approve jobs/employers

 Why: We recommend approving jobs from a variety of employers and industries (even if they don't typically align with your traditional relationships) as this give students the ability to explore meaningful careers beyond their major.